harveylx/portfolio-website/astro-portfolio/src/data/blog/_2025/debugging-duplicate-event-processing.md

 ### Approach 1: Prevent Double Registration

-We fixed this in the Onward library by making the interceptor registration idempotent:
+I recommended fixing this in the Onward library by making the interceptor registration idempotent:

 ```csharp
 void OptionsActionOverride(IServiceProvider sp, DbContextOptionsBuilder builder)